PROTECTING & IMPROVING THE TAY SYSTEM

 RIVER TUMMEL SMOLT TAGGING PROJECT

-In this major project which commenced in the spring of 2016, salmon smolts are caught in a “rotary screw trap” in the lower reaches of the Errochty Water, a tributary of the River Garry.
-The smolts caught are tagged with “PIT” tags inserted into the body cavity and then released to continue their journey out to sea.
-On their return as adult salmon, surviving tagged fish will be detected by a PIT tag detector to be installed in the fish pass at Pitlochry Dam during the winter of 2015/16.
+In this major project which commenced in the spring of 2016, salmon smolts are caught in two “rotary screw traps”, one in the River Garry and the other in the Errochty Water just upstream of where these two rivers meet at Struan.
+Smolts caught are tagged with “PIT” tags inserted into the body cavity and then released to continue their journey out to sea.
+On their return as adult salmon, surviving tagged fish are detected by an automated PIT tag detector within the fish pass at Pitlochry Dam.
+The objectives of the project are as follows:

 1- Setting-up an “index” river of marine survival of salmon: